hkarthik7/azure-devops-java-sdk-docs/docs/docs/accounts.md

 accounts.getAccounts(memberId);
 ```

-#### Get a list of Organizations that a user has access to
+#### Get a list of Organizations that an user has access to

-Note that this is not exposed in **Accounts** Api, it is a helper method to get the list of available organizations that a user has access to.
+Note that this is not exposed in **Accounts** Api, it is a helper method to get the list of available organizations that an user has access to.

 ```java
 accounts.getOrganizations();
 ```

-#### Get a user profile
+#### Get an user profile

 You can get your profile by accessing the below method and optionally you can pass the specific user id to get the respective user's profile.